dustinlacewell/mannequin/docs/index.rst

 database schemas like SQLAlchemy and Axiom.

 Let's look at a theoretical example of unpacking binary data from structures.
-With the standard ``struct`` module this can be a painful exercise.
-Given some imagined packet structure, unpacking a binary stream into the various fields is cumbersome:
+With the standard :term:`struct` module this can be a painful exercise.
+Given some imagined :term:`packet` structure, unpacking a :term:`binary stream` into the various fields is cumbersome:

 ::